light-co-turkey/avatar-unite-frontend/README.md

 # Human Database and Human Funding App
-Just type /npm install in the dir and then /npm start;
+Just type /npm install in the dir and then /npm start